Minimum-CD/cd-manifesto/content/Recommendations/FeatureFlags/_index.md

 ---
-title: Feature Flag
+title: Feature Flags
 description: When to use, or not use, feature flags
 weight: 1
 type: docs
 ---

 Feature flags are a useful tool.
 However, they are also often misused because people fail to consider other options when it comes to hiding incomplete features to enable frequent code integration.
-Below is a chart that covers the most common reasons people use feature flags and why some of those reasons are wrong.
+Below is a chart that covers common reasons people reach for feature flags and why some of those reasons are wrong.
 Also, you don't need a complicated tool for feature flags... until you do.
 See the section below the decision tree for examples of feature flag implementation based on use case.